aldjoted/Mathematical-Modeling-Of-Infectious-Diseases-V1/Readme.md

 ## References

 *   Methodologies discussed in the SMATM128 course (UNamur).
-* Particle Swarm Optimization Algorithm and Its Applications.
+* Particle Swarm Optimization Algorithm and Its Applications A Systematic Review Ahmed G. Gad1
 * COVID-19 Belgium: Extended SEIR-QD model with nursing homes and long-term scenarios-based forecasts

 ## Contact

-(TODO: )